HL7/US-Core/input/pagecontent/sdoh.md

 #### Assessment Codes

 Assessment Screenings can represent a structured evaluation of risk (e.g., PRAPARE, Hunger Vital Sign, AHC-HRSN screening tool) for any Social Determinants of Health domain such as food, housing, or transportation security.
-The assessment scale responses are represented in US Core with [US Core Screening Response Observation Profile].
+The assessment scale responses are represented in US Core with [US Core Survey Observation Profile].
 The [US Core Social History Assessment Observation Profile] is for simple observations made by an individual during the course of care about a patient's social history status.
 These Observation can contribute to the identification of SDOH Problems and can be the reason for SDOH Service Requests or Procedures.

 US Core has developed [US Core Common SDOH Assessments ValueSet] - commonly asked social questions as identified by [FindHelp.org](https://company.findhelp.com/), a social service assistance tool.
 This is not intend to replicate the complexities and robustness of the FHIR Questionnaire and QuestionnaireResponse resources developed for SDOH assessment screening tools and other questionnaires.
 The Gravity Project is working on a more comprehensive set of codes to meet these challenges (this guide may leverage that work in the future).